AdobeDocs/experience-platform.en/help/destinations/catalog/social/tiktok.md

 ### Authenticate to destination {#authenticate}

-To authenticate to the destination, you will be redirected to login to your TikTok Ads Manager account and authorize Adobe to manage audiences on your behalf.
+To authenticate to the destination, you will be redirected to login to your [!DNL TikTok Ads Manager] account and authorize Adobe to manage audiences on your behalf.

 ![TikTok permission selection](/help/destinations/assets/catalog/social/tiktok/tiktok-authenticate-destination.png "Image of TikTok UI for selecting permissions")